eddkalosha/refactor/README.md

 ### Please Refactor the code in `/src/App.tsx`.

 ### How should it works?
-The list of items should be filled with some random heavily calculated content.
+The list of items should be filled with some random HEAVILY calculated content.
 On press "Add more" some additional items should be added to the existing list (E.g. + 20 items on every click).

 ### What you can do?